eval/nero/README.md

     end
     ```
 1. re-use existing tag-class
+   You can add an existing tag under a better fitting name this way.
-   Some tag-classes have options that allow for simple customizations (like `coerce` here):
+   Also: some tag-classes have options that allow for simple customizations (like `coerce` below):
     ```ruby
     Nero.configure do |nero|
       nero.add_tag("env/upcase", klass: Nero::EnvTag[coerce: :upcase])

+      # Alias for path/git_root:
+      nero.add_tag("path/project_root", klass: Nero::PathRootTag[containing: '.git'])
     end
     ```
 1. custom class